Sequential metric dimension for random graphs: Problem Statement and Summary of Results

 The definition of SMD and SMDP is intrinsically algorithmic.
 It is useful to think of them as two-player games.
 In each step, Player 1 selects a query and tries to reduce as fast as possible the candidate set to a single element.
 Player~2 must then provide an observation that is consistent with at least one of the target nodes.
 If there are multiple such observations, Player 2 can choose one to try to make the game as long as possible.
 In this setting Player 2 does not decide on the source $v^\star$ in advance, but must always be consistent with the observations that have been revealed so far (i.e., $\mathcal{T}_{R_j}(G)$ can never be empty).
-The SMD can be seen as the number of steps the game takes if both players play optimally, and SMDP is the same if Player 1 must compute their next move in polynomial time in each step.
+Since every predetermined source $v^\star$ can be found this way by Player 1, and since for every set of answers provided by Player 2 there is a node that could have been the source, the SMD can be seen as the number of steps the game takes if both players play optimally, and SMDP is the same if Player 1 must compute their next move in polynomial time in each step.
+See Figure \ref{SMD_example} for an example of how the two-player game corresponding to the SMD is played.

 Clearly $1\le \mathrm{SMD}\le \mathrm{SMDP} \le \mathrm{MD} \le N$, as being able to adaptively select the queries only gives Player 1 more power.
 Before we proceed to compute the difference between in Erd\H{o}s-R\'enyi graphs, we first introduce two easier problems defined on matrices as warmups and we address the problem on graphs in Section \ref{main_result}.